NHERI Summer Institute

 Program Information

 Hands-on natural hazards proposal writing experience.
-The NHERI Summer Institute is a free event for early-career faculty, NHERI Graduate Student Council, K-12 educators from the San Antonio area, engineers, social scientists, and researchers to learn more about the Natural Hazards Engineering Research Infrastructure (NHERI) community.
-During the three-day Institute — click here for the 2024 NHERI Summer Institute Itinerary — participants will have opportunities to meet with NHERI site representatives, K-12 educators, NSF CAREER Awardees, and a program director from the National Science Foundation (NSF).
-This creates a platform to discuss research grant proposal ideas and potential partnerships.
+The NHERI Summer Institute is a free event for early-career faculty and researchers to learn more about the Natural Hazards Engineering Research Infrastructure (NHERI) community.
+This year, the Institute will include Professional Learning Communities before and after the day-and-a-half in-person Institute.
+During the Institute, participants will have opportunities to meet natural hazards researchers, NHERI PIs and representatives, Summer Institute alumni, NSF CAREER Awardees, and an NSF program director.
+This unique learning experience offers a platform to discuss research grant proposal ideas and potential partnerships.

 • NHERI network site capabilities